Erectile dysfunction (ED) is a distressing but common condition, affecting around

 Sometimes ED is an earlier sign of heart disease

-In fact, if you ask men about ED at the time of their stent placement, Kahn says you’ll often learn that they’ve had issues for years with sexual performance that wasn’t recognized as a risk factor for heart disease, and the opportunity for earlier diagnosis was lost.
+In fact, if you ask men about ED at the time of their stent placement, Kahn says you’ll often learn that they’ve had sexual performance concerns for years and that these weren’t recognized as risk factors for heart disease.
+This means that the opportunity for earlier diagnosis was lost.

 Kahn says men who are getting stents often have:

 - low physical activity

 “This leads to heart disease and ED.
 The risk factors are identical,” he said.

 Other reasons for experiencing ED after having a heart stent put in place include medications and depression.